 • 1/8 teaspoon red pepper flakes

-• 2 small bay leaves (or 1 large)
+• 2 small bay leaves or 1 large

-• 8 cups low-sodium chicken broth
+• 8 cups reduced-sodium chicken broth

 Instructions

-• VEGGIES AND SPLIT PEAS: In a large (5.5 quart or larger) heavy-bottomed pot, heat the olive oil.
+• In a large (5.5 quart or larger) heavy-bottomed pot, heat the olive oil.
 Add onion, carrot, celery, and salt/pepper to taste (I add 1/4 teaspoon salt and 1/2 teaspoon pepper).
-Cook until vegetables are softened and onion is beginning to turn golden, 5-8 minutes.
-Add garlic, Italian seasoning, cumin, thyme, red pepper flakes, and cook, stirring constantly, for 1 minute.
-Add in rinsed split peas and mix through.
+Cook until veggies are softened and onion is beginning to turn golden, 5โ€“8 minutes.
+Add garlic, Italian seasoning, cumin, thyme, red pepper flakes, and cook, stirring constantly, for 1 minute.ย Add rinsed split peas and mix through.

-• COOK: Add ham bone, bay leaf, and chicken broth.
-Bring to a boil, then reduce heat to low and simmer uncovered, for 60-90 minutes (Note 4), stirring occasionally so the peas don't catch on the bottom of the pot.
-Cook until split peas are cooked down and soup is thickened to desired consistency.
-You'll want to stir a bit more frequently as the soup begins to thicken.
+• Add ham bone, bay leaf, and chicken broth.
+Bring to a boil, then reduce heat to low and simmer, uncovered, 60โ€“90 minutes (see note 4), stirring occasionally so the peas donโ€™t catch on the bottom of the pot.
+Cook until peas are cooked and soup is thickened to desired consistency.
+Stir a bit more frequently as the soup begins to thicken.
 Add a splash more broth if it gets too thick for your preference.
 If adding additional ham, add it during the last 10 minutes of cooking.

 Recipe Notes

-Note 3: Ham: There are a few options for the ham.
-Whatever method you use, try to get a ham bone with as much meat as possible -- not only does this deliver more flavor in the soup, but it also means you'll have more shredded ham in the final dish.
+Note 2: There are a few options for the ham.
+Whatever method you use, try to get a ham bone with as much meat as possibleโ€”this delivers more flavor in the soup and means youโ€™ll have more ham in the final dish.

-• Leftover ham bone: If you've baked a holiday ham, save the bone (and leave a good amount of meat on it) for this soup.
-If you don't have a leftover ham bone, you can always ask the butcher at the grocery store for leftover ham bones.
+• Leftover ham bone: If youโ€™ve baked a holiday ham, save the bone (and leave a good amount of meat on it) for this soup.
+You can also ask a butcher at the grocery store for leftover ham bones.

-• Adding extra ham: If your leftover ham bone is fairly bare or the ham hock(s) are less than 1-3/4 pounds, you'll probably want some extra ham -- we like to have about 2 up to 2-1/2 cups of ham in this soup.
-If you decide the soup will need extra ham, add some shredded or diced ham to the soup about 10 minutes before it will be done cooking.
+• Adding extra ham: If your leftover ham bone is fairly bare or the ham hock(s) are less than 1-3/4 pounds, youโ€™ll probably want some extra hamโ€”I like to have 2 up to 2-1/2 cups of ham in this soup.
+Just add some shredded or diced ham about 10 minutes before it will be done cooking.

 • More flavorful broth: With a bare ham bone or small ham hocks, you may need to add some extra chicken bouillon powder or salt to the broth to ensure there is enough flavor.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 218kcal | Carbohydrates: 29g | Protein: 13g | Fat: 7g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Sodium: 161mg | Potassium: 829mg | Fiber: 9g | Sugar: 8g | Vitamin A: 6833IU | Vitamin C: 10mg | Calcium: 91mg | Iron: 3mg